AartikSarma/COVIDARDS/README.md

 ## COVID vs ARDS.Rmd
 This R notebook can be used to reproduce the differential expression analysis and heatmaps in the manuscript.

+## comet.genes.csv
+A matrix of gene counts for the subjects included in this study.
+This can also be found on GEO: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE163426

+## rnaseqfunctions.r
+Functions to facilitate analysis and visualization of RNASeq data